itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

     loathe no-code solutions.
 I bet "low-code" ones are _worse_ and that I'd have to learn a half-baked programming language to be semi-productive.
 One Size Fits None™.
+39. 07/06/22: Madhukar outlined a pull request that happened at his work and how their software removes me needing to be in a standup.
+He wants to know if that's the "the silent, efficient, social collaboration of work Zen you want to bring to your life as well?"
+No, I don't want to work in silence.
+    Standups can not suck if you do them right.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso
 [2]: {{ "/images/posts/2022/split-that-commish.gif" | relative_url }}